gistya/properties/0XXX-compositional-init.md

 ## Effect on ABI stability

-The initial PR for this proposal does not impact ABI stability in any way.
+The initial PR for this proposal should not impact ABI stability, as far as I can tell.

 However, if the final form of this proposal involves changes to the compiler (for example, if the compiler is updated to allow using KeyPath-based assignment to `let` variables during initialization) then perhaps there could be an effect on ABI stability.
+I doubt it though, since this seems like an additive feature that should be able to be accomplished in an stable way.

 ## Effect on API resilience